cornellev/scan-matching/book/main.md

 To use the library, read the [INSTALL.md](https://github.com/cornellev/icp/blob/main/INSTALL.md ) document in the repository.
+Read \ref write_icp_instance to use your own ICP implementations.

 \subsection vis_tool_sec Visualization & Benchmarking Tool

+The following command visualizes the two LiDAR scans at the given files.
+Instructions are printed to standard output.

 ```shell
 make